pvanik1/Oculus-Baxter/README.md

 - make sure the length of the operator's arms is set in presets.py

 #### Known issue:
 Entire arm can sometimes get stuck during roll mode, once desired rotation exceeds maximum possible rotation.
-This has only started happening when an error in the Rosserial terminal started appearing (despite restarts).
-No modifications were made to the code that would cause this error to suddenly appear.
+This has only started happening when a non-breaking error in the Rosserial terminal started appearing (despite restarts).
+The reason for the error is unknown, because no modifications were made to the code when it suddenly started appearing.

 ### How to build the system:
 1. Install all dependencies.
 2. Create a catkin package called oculus with the files in the oculus folder
 3. Set the path to the head display image accordingly in presets.py
 4. Copy the Oculus_ZED_Baxter and dependencies folders to your desired folder.
-The VS project is based on Stereolabs' ZED Oculus Viewer, so if there is an issue (e.g. with CMakeLists.txt paths), follow their instructions to create the Viewer application.
+The VS project is based on [Stereolabs' Zed Oculus Viewer,](https://github.com/stereolabs/zed-oculus) so if there is an issue (e.g. with CMakeLists.txt paths), follow their instructions to create the Viewer application.
 Then put the additional header and cpp files from Oculus_ZED_Baxter to the ZED Viewer folders (\include, \src).
 5. Link all the required dependencies in Visual Studio.
 In Solution explorer, right click on the Oculus_ZED_Baxter project and click "Set as startup project".
 Right click again and click Properties.
 Set configuration to Release x64 and do the following under the tabs:

    5.1.
 VC++ Directories